ubergrape/grape-electron/docs/build.md

 yarn release -- --thumbprint THUMBPRINT
 ```

-We have a pre configured Windows 10 image that you can find by this [link](https://drive.google.com/open?id=1RAozPUdoTJnvoF9BeNUUFbiBJQNILDyF) or in external drive at office.
+We have a pre configured Windows 10 image and all info about it you can find by this [link](https://github.com/ubergrape/chatgrape/wiki/Windows-virtual-image) (only accessble to Grape developers) or in external drive at office (only virtual image).

 If you setting up your own environment, follow set up guide for Windows below.

 ## Windows set up